openstack-archive/tripleo-heat-templates/roles/README.rst

 * disable_constraints: (boolean) optional, whether to disable Nova and Glance constraints for each role specified in the templates.

-* disable_upgrade_deployment: (boolean) optional, whether to run the ansible upgrade steps for all services that are deployed on the role.
-If set to True, the operator will drive the upgrade for this role's nodes.

 * upgrade_batch_size: (number): batch size for upgrades where tasks are specified by services to run in batches vs all nodes at once.
   This defaults to 1, but larger batches may be specified here.